westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 *After this lesson, you will be able to:*

 - Explain the field of data science, defining common roles, benefits, and trends.
-- Explore some popular tools and resources to visualize,  analyze, and model data.
+- Explore some popular tools and resources to visualize,  analyse, and model data.
-- Recognize the different types of problems that can be solved by data scientists.
+- Recognise the different types of problems that can be solved by data scientists.
 - Apply the data science workflow to provide real world recommendations.
 - Create a custom learning plan to help you continue to build fundamental data science skills after this workshop.